Sign In Forgot Password

 Chug Rashi

-On the first Shabbat of each month, Chug Rashi meets at Mishkon Tephilo after kiddush to explore the weekly Torah portion through Rashi's commentaries.
-Longtime member Jeff Fleck, who has a doctorate in Comparative Literature, leads the stimulating and engaging discussions.
+Chug Rashi meets at Mishkon Tephilo after kiddush to explore the weekly Torah portion through Rashi's commentaries.
+Longtime member Jeff Fleck, who has a doctorate in Comparative Literature, leads the engaging discussions.

 Barbara's Book Club